DopplerHQ/kubernetes-operator/docs/custom_types_and_processors.md

 ```

 First, we've added a `type` field to the managed secret reference to define the `kubernetes.io/tls` managed secret type.
 When the operator creates the managed secret, it will have this Kubernetes secret type.

+We've also added a field called `labels`.
+These labels will be added verbatim to the `metadata` field in the resulting `Secret`.

 We've also added a field called `processors`.
 Processors can make alterations to a secret's name or value before they are saved to the Kubernetes managed secret.